oinume/tomahawk/docs/en/tomahawk.rst

 -p, --parallel
 ^^^^^^^^^^^^^^
-Specifies a number of processes for parallel command execution. (default: 1) If your machine has many cpu cores, --parallel 2 ..
+Specifies a number of processes for parallel command execution. (default: 1) If your machine has multiple cpu cores, --parallel 2 ..
 N might be faster.

 -t, --timeout
 ^^^^^^^^^^^^^